AdaCore/spark2014/docs/ug/gnatprove.rst

 Subprogram` menus in GPS, as described in :ref:`GPS integration`, to get faster results for the desired line or subprogram.

-A common limitation of automatic provers is that they don't handle well non-linear arithmetic.
+A common limitation of automatic provers is that they don't handle non-linear arithmetic well.
 For example, they might fail to prove simple checks involving multiplication, division, modulo or exponentiation.

 In that case, a user may either: